telerik/blazor-docs/components/notification/overview.md

 * `Closable` - `bool`, defaults to `true` - if this property is set to `true` a close button will appear which will enable the user to close it.
 If you want the Notification to not close automatically you should set the `Closable` paramter to `true` and the `CloseAfter` to `0`.

-* `CloseAfter` - `int`, defaults to `5000` ms - if the `Closable` property is set to `false`, which means that the notification will automatically close, the `CloseAfter` property allows you to configure after how much time in `ms` this would happen.
+* `CloseAfter` - `int`, defaults to `5000` ms - allows you to configure after how much time the Notification component will close automatically.

 * `ShowIcon` - `bool`, defaults to `true` - allows you to specify whether an icon should appear for the component.